mibes/couch-rs/README.md

 After trying most crates for CouchDB in Rust (`chill`, `couchdb` in particular), none of them fit our needs hence the need to create our own.

-No async I/O (yet), uses a mix of Reqwest and Serde under the hood, with a few nice abstractions out there.
+Uses async I/O, with a mix of Reqwest and Serde under the hood, and a few nice abstractions out there.

 **NOT 1.0 YET, so expect changes**